amazon-archives/amazon-cognito-identity-js/README.md

 **Use case 12.** Starting and completing a forgot password flow for an unauthenticated user.

 Note that the inputVerificationCode method needs to be defined but does not need to actually do anything.
-If you would like the user the input the confirmation code on another page, you can make inputVerificationCode call a no-op and call confirmPassword later.
+If you would like the user to input the confirmation code on another page, you can make inputVerificationCode call a no-op

 ```javascript
     cognitoUser.forgotPassword({